speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-10-03-[OS] Memory Management.md

 ## Four level paging scheme

-- Since each level is stored as a separate table in memory, covering a  logical address to a physical one may take four memory accesses.  (p1,p2,p3,p4,d) -> 32bit가 여전히 부담 스러워서
+- Since each level is stored as a separate table in memory, covering a  logical address to a physical one may take four memory accesses.  (p1,p2,p3,p4,d)

+  - -> 32bit가 여전히 부담 스러워서

 - Even though time needed for one memory access is quintupled, caching  permits performance to remain reasonable.

 - Cache hit rate of 98 percent yields:

-  effective access time = (0.98 x 120) + (0.02 x 520 )
+  effective access time = (0.98 x 120) + (0.02 x 520)

   ​									  = 128 nanoseconds.

+  - 520: 5번의 access(500?) + TLB cache 검색 시간(20)
+    - 5번의 memory access -> 4 level page + page offset(actual page access)

 which is only a 28 percent slowdown in memory access time.